jesselpalmer/the-engineering-managers-booklist/README.md

 # The Engineering Manager's Booklist

-A curated list of great books for people who manage engineering teams.
+Books for people who are or aspire to manage/lead team(s) of software engineers.
 Pull requests are welcome.

 ## Table of Contents